-Wellness programs are linked to increased productivity, a reduction of long-term health care costs and less absenteeism.
+Wellness programs are linked to increased productivity, a reduction of long-term health care costs and less absenteeism according to Dr. Matthew Galumbeck.
 In fact, it has been shown that a 28% reduction in sick leave, 26% lower heath costs and 30% lower compensation and disability costs are directly linked to wellness programs in Canada.

 The facts are undeniable, and the good news is that even if you feel your organization does not have the financial or staffing resources to implement a wellness program, there are many small steps you can take to promote wellness at work that do not include elaborate or costly investments.
+Usually, organization and companies generally take basic dbs checks for their employees.
 I have outlined below five ways to help you bring your company closer to wellness.
+If you want to own your industry, we can help you.
+We are the 970 marketing in Fort Collins, CO.

 Implement and promote a lunch hour walking club and offer incentives for employees who participate.
 Encourage the entire office to use the stairs or suggest a “bike to work” week.
-You also might offer discounts or partially subsidize memberships to a local gym
+You also might offer discounts or partially subsidize memberships to a local gym.
+Do you know what’s the The Secrets of Yoga?
+You can now check it on our website to live a healthy lifestyle!

 Arrange short-term break-time seminars or lunch and learns to help employees learn more about healthy habits.
 Depending on interest, you can recruit speakers to discuss diabetes prevention or chiropractic tips, or a session on cooking healthy meals, staying healthy while travelling, or quick stress management skills.
 Arranging for an RMT to offer low-cost 10 minute massages to staff over the course of an afternoon can reduce stress and encourage future sessions to maintain health.